marzdrel/diffickens/_posts/2020-08-16-back-your-enums-with-enums.markdown

 {% endhighlight %}

-When you have build a sql-query by hand, you have to manually translated enums to numbers.
-There are still many places in ActiveRecord syntax, when the automatic translation between labels and values cannot be performed.
+When you have to build a sql-query by hand, you have to manually translate enums to numbers.
+There are still many places in ActiveRecord syntax, where the automatic translation between labels and values cannot be performed.

 {% highlight ruby %}